 Rare Books Collection

-The Rare Books Collection consists of 200 incunabula (books printed before 1 January 1501), rare and precious Luxembourgish printed works dating from before 1800, works written by authors who were born, lived or taught in Old Regime Luxembourg (such as Latomus, Sturm, Hovaeus, Wiltheim, etc.), the Bindings Collection (antiquarian and new bindings) as well as several thousand works remarkable for their rarity, content or provenance.
+The Rare Books Collection consists of 200 incunabula, rare and precious Luxembourgish printed works dating from before 1800, works written by authors who were born, lived or taught in Old Regime Luxembourg, the Bindings Collection (antiquarian and new bindings) as well as several thousand works remarkable for their rarity, content or provenance.
+The documents in the collection may only be viewed in the Rare Books Reading Room, upon written request.

 Documents in the spotlight